Mishima incident: Visit and restraint of commander

-Mishima unsheathed his sword and asked Masayoshi Koga (小賀正義) (nickname "Chibi-Koga") for a tenugui (traditional Japanese thin, strong towel) to wipe off the oil, saying, "Koga, a handkerchief", which was a prearranged signal to begin action.
-However, General Mashita made an unexpected move by heading toward his desk and saying, "How about washi tissue paper (ちり紙, chirigami)?"
-Chibi-Koga lost sight of his purpose and had no choice but to approach Mishima and hand him a tenugui.
-Unable to find a suitable chirigami tissue, General Mashita returned to the sofa and sat down next to Mishima to look at the sword.
+Mishima unsheathed his sword and asked Masayoshi Koga (nickname "Chibi-Koga") for a tenugui (traditional towel) to wipe off the oil, saying, "Koga, a handkerchief", which was a prearranged signal to begin action.
+However, as Mashita made an unexpected move heading toward his desk while saying, "How about washi tissue paper (ちり紙, chirigami)?"
+Chibi-Koga lost sight of his task and had no choice but to approach Mishima and hand him a tenugui.
+Unable to find a suitable chirigami tissue, Mashita returned to the sofa and sat down next to Mishima to look at the sword.

-Mishima wiped the blade with a tenugui and handed the sword over to the General Mashita.
-After seeing the hamon (edge pattern), the General Mashita nodded and said, "It's a fine sword.
-This sword crest is indeed the Three Cidar Trees (三本杉, Sambon sugi)," and returned it to Mishima before returning to his seat.
-It was now about 11:05 a.m.
-Mishima wiped the blade again, handed the tenugui he had used to Chibi-Koga, who had stood nearby, and then, giving instructions with his eyes, he put the sword back into its scabbard with a loud click of the tsuba.
+Mishima wiped the blade with a tenugui and handed the sword over to Mashita.
+After seeing the hamon (edge pattern), Mashita nodded and said, "It's a fine katana.
+This katana crest is indeed the Three Cedar Trees (三本杉, Sambon sugi)," and returned it to Mishima before returning to his seat.
+It was now about 11:05 am.
+Mishima wiped the blade again, handed the tenugui to Chibi-Koga who had stepped up beside him, and sheathed the sword to its scabbard with a sharp click of the tsuba, signaling the instruction to him with a glance.

-Taking that as a signal, Chibi-Koga, who was pretending to return to his seat, quickly went behind the General Mashita and covered the General Mashita's mouth with the tenugui he was holding, after which Masahiro Ogawa (小川正洋) and Hiroyasu Koga (nickname "Furu-Koga") next tied the General Mashita to a chair with thin rope and restrained him.
-Chibi-Koga, who was given another tenugui by Furu-Koga, gagged the General Mashita, who refused, saying, "I won't gag you so to stop breathing," and pointed a tantō (short blade) at him.
+Taking that as a signal, Chibi-Koga, who was pretending to return to his seat, quickly went behind the General Mashita and covered the General Mashita's mouth with the tenugui he was holding, after which Masahiro Ogawa and Hiroyasu Koga (nickname "Furu-Koga") next tied the General Mashita to a chair with thin rope and restrained him.
+Chibi-Koga, who was given another tenugui by Furu-Koga, gagged the General Mashita while saying, "I won't gag you so to stop breathing," and pointed a tantō (short blade) at him.

-The General Mashita, thinking that everyone was joking about how strong they had become during ranger training or something, said, "Mr. Mishima, stop joking," but Mishima, with his sword still drawn, glared at the General Mashita with a serious expression, so the General Mashita realized that something was not right.
+General Mashita, initially thinking that everyone was joking about how strong they had become during ranger training, said, "Mr. Mishima, stop joking," but Mishima, with his sword still drawn, glared at General Mashita with a serious expression, so the General Mashita realized that something was not right.
 Meanwhile, Masakatsu Morita had barricaded the main entrance to the Commandant General's office, and the three entrances to the Chief of Staff's office and the Vice Chief of Staff's office, all of which had double doors, with desks, chairs, flower pots, etc.